auraoupa/perf-pangeo-deployments/README.md

     </tbody>
 </table>

-The number of workers does not seem to be a relevant parameter as the performance are really similar with, 2, 4 or 8 workers.
+***The number of workers does not seem to be a relevant parameter as the performance are really similar with 2, 4 or 8 workers.***

 ### MEOM jupyterhub